 Unfortunately, Illinois currently has no safety valve to release elderly or infirm people from prison, save the clemency process, which is almost never used on people in prison and is infested with political machinations.

-For all of the above reasons, it is imperative that any parole system be designed to give special consideration to releasing the elderly or anyone who has served at least 10 years in prison, even if they have been convicted of violent offences.
+For all of the above reasons, it is imperative that any parole system be designed to give special consideration to releasing the elderly or anyone who has served at least 10 years in prison, even if they have been convicted of violent offenses.
 The simple fact is that they are often the safest to release, it would help solve our problems of over-incapacitation and mass incarceration, and save the state significant amounts of taxpayer funds that can be better spent on education, crime prevention, and other loftier goals.
 Thus, any new parole board in Illinois should have the independent authority to parole any person who reaches age 50 or who has served at least 15 consecutive years in prison.